sametcaka/SU2_wiki_images/Cygwin-Build-for-Windows.md

 * The Cygwin shell will only be able to access folders that are within the cygwin\ directory; you will need to install and run SU2 inside the cygwin directory.

 ### Cygwin packages
 At the package selection step, search for the following terms and select the associated packages to install.
-This list is a work-in progress, and further packages may be required or desired.
+This list is a work-in-progress, and further packages may be required or desired.

 #### Basic
 * g++, gcc compiler